microcmsio/microcms-js-sdk/README.md

 #### Get all contentIds

-This function can be used to retrieve all content IDs only.
+The `getAllContentIds` method is used to retrieve all content IDs only.

 ```javascript
 client